tderflinger/chi-country-facts/README.md

 # chi-country-facts

 This projects takes the JSON data from the World Factbook and loads it into a MongoDB database.
 Once loaded, you can query the country facts via the MongoDB API.
+Additionally, there is a GraphQL API to query the data.
 This opens up possibilities to learn about the countries of the world.

 This project uses the [https://github.com/factbook/factbook.json](https://github.com/factbook/factbook.json)